codewars/docs/content/authoring/kata/floating-point.md

 To correctly test for floating-point values, tests should use _"approximate equality tests"_, _"fuzzy equality"_, or _"comparison with tolerance"_.
 Basically it boils down to using a dedicated assertion provided by the majority of popular testing frameworks or assertion libraries.
 Such assertions usually take as parameters the expected value, actual value, and a value of tolerance which the tests agree on.
 The assertion accepts all answers which are equal to the expected result, or do not differ from it beyond the provided tolerance.
 To find out what assertions are appropriate for floating-point comparisons in your language you should go through the documentation of the testing framework you use.
 For example, for JavaScript it's `chai.assert.closeTo`, and for Python it's `codewars_test.assert_approx_equals`.
 Some testing frameworks used on Codewars unfortunately lack proper assertions.
 This is the case for example for Ruby.
 In such case, a function for fuzzy comparisons has to be provided.
 It's a difficult task to do it correctly though, so don't try to create one on your own.
-Request missing functionality on [Codewars code runner](https://github.com/codewars/runner/issues) board and necessary packages or functions will be added.
+Request missing functionality on the [Codewars code runner](https://github.com/codewars/runner/issues) board and necessary packages or functions will be added.

 ### Know how floating-point values and operations work in your language